yushaushaibu/widgets-app/README.md

 - `contains()` all DOM elements have this property.
 It enables you to determine whether one DOM element is contained inside another.

+- How to toggle on or off component in React.
+To remove/hide component from the DOM, useEffect() cleanup function is used to hide or remove component from the DOM.

 `Event Bubbling`
 is a concept in the DOM.
 It happens when an element receives an event, and that event bubbles up to its parent and ancestor elements in the DOM tree until it gets to the root element.